Glossary

 Revenue Per Clip

-Revenue per clip is the average earnings generated by each short-form video a clip channel publishes, calculated by dividing total monthly channel revenue by the number of clips posted in that period.
+Revenue per clip is average earnings per published clip — total channel revenue for a period divided by clips posted in that period.

 Related Terms